GhostTheProgramer/coin-runner/readme.md

 To See the game play itself on the main menu that asks for bot or normal type bot in the text field then click enter.
 To Play the game on the main menu that asks for bot or normal type normal in the text field then click enter.

-all the forks  of  troydatboi134,bigboybryson are mine just to I just used diffrent accounts to deploy the diffrent virsions

-This software can be freely copied and shared under my name and these condisions.

 if you deploy this software outside of github pages/and or it its'nt named coin-runner read  deploying.txt.